 The beautiful cobbled alleyways and sweeping piazzas of Trastevere, located on the western bank of the Tiber just across the river from Rome’s centro storico, conceal many of the city’s best restaurants, bars and boutique shops, making it an unmissable destination during festive rambles.
 Here too many of the streets and squares are illuminated with thousands of tiny fairy lights dangling from trees and shrubs, lampposts and fountains.
 As the sun goes down and night takes over the city, do as the Romans do and head to Trastevere to drink in a magical atmosphere that showcases Rome at its very best.

-Through Eternity Tours offer a wide range of expert-led group tours in Rome, as well as private and customised itineraries that showcase the best of the Eternal City.
+Through Eternity Tours offer a wide range of expert-led group tours in Rome, as well as private and customized itineraries that showcase the best of the Eternal City.
 If you’re planning a visit to Rome this holiday period, check out our website for more information!